s-heins/notes-relevant-search/RelevantSearch.md

                └──36.697704 (avgdl, average length of field)
 ```

-### The vector-space model, the relevance explain, and you
+## The vector-space model, the relevance explain, and you

 To information retrieval, a multi-term search in a field attempts to approximate a *vector comparison* between the query and matched document.
 For documents about fruit, one axis could represent a fruit's juiciness and another the fruit's size, with similar fruits being close to each other in this 2D vector space.

 ![](img/fruit-vector-space.png)

+### Similarity as the dot product between two vectors

 **Similarity** between two fruits can be computed with the **dot product** of their two vectors.